-Michael L. Milbourn is a 69-year-old male who arrived in the ED via ambulance after walking into an urgent care clinic with worsening chest pain.
-Students will implement orders for non-STEMI chest pain including titrating IV Nitroglycerin and implementing pre-op orders for Coronary Artery Bypass Grafting (CABG) surgery.
-Pre-op medication administration orders include: IV Heparin, IV Regular Insulin drip, and an IV antibiotic.
+Michael L. Milbourn is a 69-year-old male who just arrived in the ED via ambulance after walking into an urgent care clinic with worsening chest pain.
+Students will implement the ED protocol for chest pain, which includes obtaining a stat 12 lead ECG and starting two IVs.
+Then, they will implement orders for both non-STEMI chest pain and pre-op Coronary Artery Bypass Grafting (CABG) surgery.
+Other student responsibilities associated with medication administration include: titrating IV Heparin, recognizing when the patient becomes hypotensive, and managing the patient safely.